Two key components help ensure the efficient and effective assessment of job applicants:

 - Have the same committee members present for all interviews, and ask the same set of standard questions, in the same order.

-- Ask questions about diversity, equity, and inclusion of every candidate.
+- Ask questions about potential contributions to the unit’s diversity, equity, and inclusion mission of every candidate.

-A guide to “fair” and “unfair” inquiries, sample interview questions that highlight issues of diversity and inclusion, and a guide to interviewing candidates with disabilities are available in the Toolkit.
+A link to the chart of “fair” and “unfair” inquiries, sample interview questions that highlight issues of diversity and inclusion, and a guide to interviewing candidates with disabilities are available in the Toolkit.

 4.5 Final Interviews